aws/aws-rfdk/integ/README.md

       * WINDOWS_DEADLINE_AMI_ID - set to the ID of an available Windows worker fleet AMI with Deadline installed.

 1. Execute `yarn run e2e` from the `integ` directory.
 This will handle deploying the necessary stacks, run the appropriate tests on them, and then tear them down.

-1. Test output is stored in the `test-output` folder, stamped with the same ID tag attached to the stacks created during the test.

 # Example Output: